 The Yarbrough-Danforth Library

 The lower floor contains the Yarbrough-Danforth Library.
 Literature open only to Blount students.
 There are also several classroom spaces open to Blount students for study groups, project get-togethers, and world domination pow wows all the time as long as the classrooms are not in use (just because we want world domination does not me we are also savages).
-Like OB there is also the Toumey kitchen.
+Like OB there is also the Tuomey kitchen.

 The Computer Lab

 The computer lab offers free printing.
 If you are a potential student looking at the Blount Scholars Program and is wondering “what’s the big deal with free printing?
 What do I look poor to you?”
-Well, you are about to become a college student you will be.
-Regardless of your nest-egg, the access to a free printer in the center of campus is like finding an oasis in the middle of a desert
+Well, you are about to become a college student so you will be.
+Regardless of your nest egg, the access to a free printer in the center of campus is like finding an oasis in the middle of a desert

-The Toumey Kitchen, unlike the OB kitchen, is home to the oddest species alive: the fatigued college student.
+The Tuomey Kitchen, unlike the OB kitchen, is home to the oddest species alive: the fatigued college student.
 In this kitchen, you are more likely to find a mathematics student brewing their 6th pot of coffee of the day while unnervingly spouting numbers that causes the humanities to hunker in fear.
 The second floor contains faculty offices and a computer lab that can be used by any Blount Scholar.